jimbobbennett/AgroHack/Steps/CreateFunction.md

 ### Write the code for the function

-In this step, the function just needs to exist so that it can be called by the rule.
+In this step, the function just needs to exist so that it can be called by Azure Stream Analytics.
 In a later step more code will be added to it.

-1. Open the `__init__.py` file from the `SoilMoistureLow` folder if it's not already open
+1. Open the `__init__.py` file from the `SoilMoistureCheck` folder if it's not already open

 1. Change the `main` function to the following: